 Additions to clause A.1.6 of ETSI ES 201 873-1 [1] are identified by underlined font, deletions are identified by strikethrough font.
 In case of contradiction between the above clause of part 1 [1] and this clause (i.e. parts of the productions not marked by strikethrough font is changed in part 1), part 1 [1] takes precedence, i.e. tools supporting the present document shall apply the insertions and deletions of this clause to the actual part 1 [1] production or static semantics rule automtically.

-5. GlobalModuleId ::= ModuleIdentifier [Dot DefinitiveIdentifier]
+3. ModuleId ::= Identifier [Dot DefinitiveIdentifier] [LanguageSpec]

-51. ValueOrRange ::= RangeDef | ConstantExpression | Type
+45. TemplateOrRange ::= RangeDef | ConstantExpression | Type

 /* STATIC SEMANTICS - RangeDef production shall only be used with integer, charstring, universal charstring, or float or object identifier based types */